Meaad96s/datapreparation_titanic/README.md

  ## duplicates

 Titanic data set does not have sensitive information that should be unique except for the passenger ID.
-Simply select the Action menu in **Passenger Id** column and choose **Remove duplicates**.
+Simply select the Actions menu in **Passenger Id** column and choose **Remove duplicates**.

 ![](https://user-images.githubusercontent.com/20974667/47646564-5b147200-db85-11e8-9131-c9c5e934703d.png)